Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 However compared to the... abomination they were originally going with, which literally EVERYONE on set was terrified of, one can only thank the gods the movie's creepy CGI version was so tame by comparison.
 Behold CHUCKESME!!!

-The series is also filled to the brim with Daddy Issues, feelings of worthlessness, and a extremely sheltered and almost childlike worldview.
+The series is also filled to the brim with Daddy Issues, feelings of worthlessness, and a extremely sheltered, almost childlike worldview and mindset.

 When the Volturi ripped a vampire apart at the beginning of the New Moon film.

 The Volturi's feeding methods.
 They have tourists visit the "beautiful abandoned castle" that they live in.
 The last room is the throne.
 There is no leaving.
 Cranked way up in the film when you hear the tourists screaming, but don't see anything.
 Spoiler'd because it will keep you from sleeping.

 Even worse in the film is watching the tourists casually and happily walking in before it happens.
 As Heidi whispers to another vampire she passes about how she'll save some for him.
 Oh, and there are some kids in the group too.

 Nightmare Retardant when you realize how incredibly unlikely it is that this business model would last for very long.
 People would quickly figure out that all these disappearances are linked to this castle.
 Plus, there's no one out there writing about it or reviewing it.